Death of Felicia Teo: Pre-trial hearing and withdrawal of murder charge

-By then, the prosecution - consisting of Deputy Public Prosecutors (DPP) Yang Ziliang and R. Arvindren from the Attorney-General's Chambers (AGC) - also pursued the same six charges in addition to the murder charge on Ragil's charge sheet, and the Singapore Police Force also contacted the Indonesian authorities, who agreed to help their Singaporean counterparts to trace the whereabouts of Ragil, who remained missing.
+By then, the prosecution - consisting of Deputy Public Prosecutors (DPP) Yang Ziliang and R. Arvindren from the Attorney-General's Chambers (AGC) - had pursued the same six charges in addition to the murder charge on Ragil's charge sheet, and the Singapore Police Force had contacted the Indonesian authorities, who agreed to help their Singaporean counterparts to trace the whereabouts of Ragil.
 The prosecution stated there was no prejudice on Ahmad in his case and commented on the unusual nature of Ragil's fugitive status, "This is not a case where police have been trying for many years to trace the co-accused.
 The tracing of him only began after the accused was arrested 1.5 years ago and new facts came to light during the investigations."

 Although the court documents did not reveal who exactly killed Teo or her cause of death, it was revealed that Ahmad and Ragil disposed of Teo's corpse at the vicinity of Punggol Track 24 after the alleged killing.
-The search efforts resulted in the discovery of a skull fragment at where Ahmad and Ragil abandoned the corpse.
-Currently, the skull fragment was sent by the prosecution to the United States for mitochondrial testing, which could involve DNA-related tests, to identify if the skull fragment belongs to Teo.
+The search efforts resulted in the discovery of a skull fragment where Ahmad and Ragil abandoned the corpse.
+The skull fragment was sent by the prosecution to the United States for mitochondrial DNA testing to determine if the skull fragment belongs to Teo.